dcos/examples/1.8/registry/README.md

 Alternatively, you can also use other methods to copy this file to the right location in every agent of the cluster, such as a configuration management tool or script.
 The files could also come from a file share mounted to all of the nodes, like Azure Files.

-SSH to one of your Master nodes and execute the following steps:
+So, SSH to one of your Master nodes and execute the steps described in the following.

-1. Add the key that was copied to the Master in the step above to the SSH keychain:
+Add the key that was copied to the Master in the step above to the SSH keychain:

 ```bash
 $ eval `ssh-agent -s` && ssh-add ~/my_key.pem